Smithsonian Astrophysical Observatory

 Are We Alone?

-Charles Alcock oversees huge discoveries as director of the Smithsonian Astrophysical Observatory.
-Scientist John Kovac recently detected ripples in space from the beginning of time through a telescope.
-Those ripples made waves among scientists because they revealed the universe expanded just before the Big Bang.
-Now Alcock is on a bigger quest: to find signs of life in space.
+As director of the Smithsonian Astrophysical Observatory, Charles Alcock is on one of the biggest quests in the 21st century: to find signs of life in space.
 With a powerful new tool, the Giant Magellan Telescope, scientists will probe planets orbiting nearby stars.
 An investment in the telescope will help the Observatory answer an old question: Are we alone?

 Colin R. Masson